lordlom/Better-Minecraft-Bot/readme.md

-Credit to Oregone for base code
+Credit to @Oregone1 for base code

 A discord bot made by lordlom#6911